Choosing A Pencil for Life Drawing

 Why I love these types of pencils

-You can use your overhand grip and your whole arm, skills I’d learned by using charcoal sticks, and just let it glide across the paper (especially smooth newsprint) using a light tough.
+You can use your overhand grip and your whole arm, skills I’d learned by using charcoal sticks, and just let it glide across the paper (especially smooth newsprint) using a light touch.
 You can drag it down straight to get thin lines, you can pull it across its length to get fat soft marks.
 You can do everything in between.
 It’s as expressive as a willow charcoal stick but a bit cleaner and doesn’t lift off the paper at the slightest touch.

 More than the pencil you use, the really important thing is building up those two skills – using your whole arm with the overhand grip, and being able to draw lightly.
 I think pushing too hard was a big problem for me for a long time, and when I’m tired and feeling lazy, I start doing it again.
 So I was ready to really work on my line quality and mark making with these pencils.